Skip to content

 Bayer's acquisition of Monsanto in 2018 transferred these legal challenges to the German pharmaceutical giant.
 Bayer has since faced significant financial and reputational repercussions due to the ongoing Roundup litigation and adverse verdicts.

-The lawsuits against Roundup are built on growing scientific evidence suggesting a link between glyphosate exposure and cancer, particularly non-Hodgkin's lymphoma.
+The Monsanto Roundup lawsuits are built on growing scientific evidence suggesting a link between glyphosate exposure and cancer, particularly non-Hodgkin's lymphoma.
 Plaintiffs argue that Monsanto knew or should have known about these risks but failed to adequately warn consumers.

 As the litigation continues, it raises important questions about corporate responsibility, scientific research, and the balance between agricultural productivity and public health.
 The outcomes of these lawsuits could have far-reaching implications for the agricultural industry, regulatory practices, and consumer safety standards.